CFGIndia20/team-34/README.md

  - No teacher should have consecutive classes
  - Every teacher should have one class daily
  - Span of classes for a teacher on a particular day should be restrc

+ ## Innovation and Features Implemented

+ ## Our journey
+  - Problem statement selection
+  - Brainstorming session, thourough discussions
+  - Work distribution discussion, deadlines proposed
+  - Started coding with implementing simple features like registration page.
+  - After few hours, all of us were familiar with the work and each of us knew what we have to do
+  - There were discussions at regular intervals to catch up with team mates, and to determine what has to be done next
+  - Regular discussions helped us to collaborate better while working on different features.
+  - At the end we were able to produce a MVP for given problem statement.

+ ## How we have tried to make our app scalable
+  - Web APIs have been developed, which can be used to develop mobile application later
+  - The algorithm used could handle large number of candidates and implement a good batch distribution.
+  - Database used is MongoDB so it does support concurrency and any changes in data models.